 The modern game cannot afford any player to be limited to a single role anymore, hence the DM’s workload will increasingly include more attacking responsibility, that allows a team to utilize an additional player in the opposition’s half instead of the four or five that are usable with conventional formations.
 In an ideal world, a world governed by sensible free market capitalism, it is likely that one day a Kante’s asking price could match that of a Neymar, as the work done by the former is no less important in winning a game anymore.

 However, the lack of a burdensome price tag also offers relative anonymity in the media, and allows players like Kante to be less mindful of their cost and more worried about racking up tackles and interceptions, week in week out.
-In a footballing age, full of prima donnas and semi gods, perhaps kids would do well to idolize defensive midfielders like Kante, who are team players, who work hard, work for others and do not expect to be at the center of everyone’s attention all the time
+In a footballing age, full of prima donnas and Semi-Gods, perhaps kids would do well to idolize defensive midfielders like Kante, who are team players, who work hard, work for others and do not expect to be at the centre of everyone’s attention all the time

 Xabi Alonso- Wallpaper Cave